Get in touch

 Not spicy enough for you?

-If this doesn’t sound quite right for your perfect first-time visit to India, how about heading south east from Delhi and Agra to Lucknow, culture-rich and home of some particularly mouth-watering cuisine, and Varanasi, long considered the country’s spiritual capital?
-Alternatively start in the south, in laid-back Kerala, or tantalising Tamil Nadu.
-Everyone's perfect first trip to India is different, and we’re on hand to talk through all the exciting possibilities.
+If this route doesn’t sound quite right for you, how about heading south-east from Delhi and Agra to Lucknow, the culture-rich home to some of India’s most mouth-watering cuisine, and Varanasi, long considered the country’s spiritual capital?
+Or head even further south, to laid-back Kerala, or tantalising Tamil Nadu.

 A note on cost…